← Back to Blog

 At Bountiful Counseling, we use Emotionally Focused Therapy (EFT), which is one of the most researched and effective approaches to couples therapy.
 EFT is built on attachment science — the idea that we are wired to need safe, secure emotional bonds with the people closest to us.

 In the first session, we start identifying that cycle together.
 You do not have to understand it perfectly right away.
 Most couples have been stuck in their pattern for so long that it feels invisible — like it is just "how we are."
-Part of my job is to help you see it clearly, so you can start to step out of it.
+Part of our job is to help you see it clearly, so you can start to step out of it.

 How to Prepare